nuwagalb/game-discovery-app/README.md

-# game-grid-app
+# list-group-react-component
-A react application for discovering video games
+A react component that displays a group of bootstrap list items